-Total domestic fuels consumption in the first nine months of 2020 decreased by 3,8% compared to the respective period of 2019, mainly affected by lower demand for gasoline and auto diesel, resulted from the coronavirus outbreak partly offset by the increased demand for heating gasoil, driven by low prices.
-Total demand for motor fuels decreased by 12% compared to the respective prior year period, with the declined sales more pronounced during mobility restrictions in Greece in April and May.
+Total domestic fuels consumption in the first half of 2020 decreased by 2% compared to the respective period of 2019, mainly affected by lower demand for gasoline and auto diesel, resulted from the coronavirus outbreak partly offset by the increased demand for heating gasoil, driven by low prices.
+Total demand for motor fuels decreased by 14,5%, with the declined sales more pronounced during mobility restrictions in Greece in April and May.